 Ivy Classical Academy has adopted the Alabama College and Career Ready Standards.
-Beyond these applicable state standards, students in grades 6-9 will learn formal Latin, and the National Latin Exam, which is sponsored by the American Classical League and the National Junior Classical League, will be used in conjunction with formative and summative assessments in the classroom to measure individual, class and grade performance.
+Beyond these applicable state standards, students in grades 6-9 will learn formal Latin, and the National Latin Exam, which is sponsored by the American Classical League and the National Junior Classical League, will be used in conjunction with classroom assessments to measure performance.
 Since there is no state requirement for the study of Latin, grade levels 6-9 will exceed state standards.

-While it is not part of the Alabama CCRS standards, Latin is an integral part of Ivy Classical

-Academy's literacy curriculum because it aids students in mastering English.
-Over 60% of all English words are derived from Latin, and studying Latin grammar supports the understanding of English grammar.
+While it is not part of the Alabama CCRS standards, Latin is an integral part of Ivy Classical Academy's literacy curriculum because it aids students in mastering English.
+Well over half of all English words are derived from Latin, and studying Latin grammar supports the understanding of English grammar.
 Learning Latin contributes to students' understanding of how to build and link words, phrases, and sentences while promoting their sequencing skills.
 Latin leads to a deep understanding of word formation, which will be particularly important for students who plan to enter fields with large technical vocabularies (e.g. medicine and law).